VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 nmap <buffer> fq :echo 'Target:' . netrw#Expose("netrwmftgt")<CR>
 ```

 Now we can use that along side `mt`.
-Again, this is only useful if you really, really want to avoid showing the banner.

 ```vim
 nmap <buffer> fd mtfq
 ```

+Again, this is only useful if you really, really want to avoid showing the banner.

 #### Bookmarks

-In the same way we grouped the file related actions, we can do for bookmarks.
+In the same way we grouped the file related actions, we do it for bookmarks.

 ```vim
 nmap <buffer> bb mb